CivicActions/ssp-toolkit/docs/ssp.md

 Feedback of authentication information is obscured during the authentication process into the Drupal application by displaying “dots” in the place of a password, as is standard for web-based applications.
 In transmission, passwords are encrypted using SSL via HTTPS.

+##### Ilias

+Feedback of authentication information is obscured during the authentication process into the Ilias application by displaying “dots” in the place of a password, as is standard for web-based applications.
+In transmission, passwords are encrypted using SSL via HTTPS.

 ### IA-7: Cryptographic Module Authentication

 ```text